kubespace-io/napptive-applications/applications/redmine/napptive/trialComponent/README.md

 [![Redmine](https://github.com/kubespace-io/napptive-applications/actions/workflows/redmine-actions.yml/badge.svg)](https://github.com/kubespace-io/napptive-applications/actions/workflows/redmine-actions.yml)

 This application is for development only, it is strongly recommended not to use it in production environments.
-It is not deployed with data persistence. __Deploy the latest version for data persistence__.
+It is not deployed with data persistence. __Deploy the standard version for data persistence__.

 Deployment in the catalog and configuration and in some cases the container image is maintained and updated by [davma.io](mailto:contact@davma.io)